 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We consider the deficiency described in the accompanying schedule of findings and questioned costs as item #2015-002 to be a significant deficiency.
+We consider the deficiency described below to be a significant deficiency.